zibasec/awareness-training/README.md

 ## How to access the content?

+We publish the latest content [here](https://learn.zibasec.com/output).
+This is where you'll be able to explore the different modules and download any relevant assets.

-We publish the latest content (here)[https://learn.zibasec.com/output].
-This is the live-running version of the content that is (built and visible on GitHub)[https://github.com/zibasec/awareness-training/tree/master/output].
+This is the live-running version of the content that is [built and visible on GitHub](https://github.com/zibasec/awareness-training/tree/master/output).

 ## How to contribute?